151st Pennsylvania Infantry Regiment

 The 151st Pennsylvania Infantry was a Union Army regiment serving for a term of nine months during the American Civil War.
 The regiment sustained seventy-six percent casualties in the Battle of Gettysburg, its only major engagement.

-Following the war, it became popularly known as "The Schoolteachers' Regiment" due to the presence of at least sixty teachers in the regiment's ranks.
+Following the war, it also became known as "The Schoolteachers' Regiment" due to the war-time enrollment of at least sixty teachers in the regiment.

 History

 Forming of the regiment

 The regiment was recruited from across the Commonwealth of Pennsylvania during the early fall of 1862, with companies raised from the following counties: